scantist/user-docs/docs/zh-CN/Get-Started/get-access-token.md

 &#x20;

-This access token will be referred to later as **SCANTISTTOKEN**, so make a note of it for future reference.
+This access token will be referred to later as **DEVSECOPS_TOKEN**, so make a note of it for future reference.
 With your access token in hand, you can now proceed to scan your projects for vulnerabilities using {{companyConfig.APP_NAME}} SCA.